How to Buy ETFs on DEGIRO

 A limit order only fills if the market can match your price or better.
 If your limit is too low relative to the ask, the order stays open or expires unfilled.

-• Download or note the transaction confirmation if you track taxes manually — you can access full transaction history and statements under Account Reports.
+- Download or note the transaction confirmation if you track taxes manually — statements are in the platform inbox under Documents.

 DEGIRO Core Selection: how it actually works